Indian Posse: Expansion

 By 1994, at the age of 19, Richard Wolfe was making between $15,000 to $30,000 a week, giving him an annual income of about $1 million Canadian dollars.
 However, the Wolfe brothers, like other Indian Posse members, were better at spending money than earning it.
 Sergeant Mike MacKinnon of Winnipeg police department stated: "There's no discipline to save cash and accrue assets.
 No education to rely on for cash management.
 You might pull them over and they'll have $10,000 or $15,000 on them, but at the end of the day that's money already spent...
 We haven't seen anyone moving up into buying large condos or anything like that.
 They still live in the neighborhoods they always lived in".
+MacKinnon dismissed the claim that the Indian Posse is defending and protecting First Nations people, saying: "If you look at the victims of their homicides, the girls they force into prostitution and the people they sell drugs to, they're victimizing their own people.
+There is nothing cultural about the Indian Posse.
+The only cultural thing is a gang subculture."
 Most of the Indian Posse members come from broken homes, which was a disadvantage as Richard Wolfe conceded in a 2011 interview: "The smart guy can be a tough guy when the time comes, but not vice versa.
 The smart guys usually stay out of gangs, though."
 In a letter to his brother in 2000, Danny Wolfe put it more earthly that the Indian Posse's principal problem was "too many fucked-up people recruiting fucked-up people."

 On 14 May 1995, Richard Wolfe shot a pizza delivery man, Maciej Slawik, and was convicted of attempted murder on 31 May 1996.
 The owner of the pizzeria Jumbo Pizza owed the Wolfe brothers $60,000 in a drug debt and Richard Wolfe expected the money in cash in the pizza box when he ordered a pizza.
 To send a message to the pizzeria's owner, he impulsively decided to kill the pizza delivery man, saying in 2011: "I lost my cool.
 There were lots of people mad at me for that".
 The fact that Slawik was a Polish immigrant who had nothing to do with crime was not relevant to Wolfe who blasted him with a shotgun.
+The journalist Jon Friensen used the Slawik shooting incident as typical of the Indian Posse's reckless style as he noted that most gang bosses assign such work to their subordinates, instead of attempting to kill people themselves in public.
 After Richard Wolfe was charged with attempted murder, Danny Wolfe threatened to kill two witnesses if they testified against his brother, leading for him to be convicted of obstructing justice and uttering death threats in September 1995.